dial9-rs/dial9-rs.github.io/content/blog/principles-for-fast-tokio-applications.md

 Things like a metrics registry stored behind a mutex or read-write lock are especially susceptible to this issue.
 If a flush holds the lock while doing expensive work, every Tokio worker may eventually schedule a task that tries to record a metric and blocks on the same lock.
 Stealing becomes impossible because every worker is stuck!

-Keep critical sections in async applications extremely short (e.g a single hashmap update).
+Keep critical sections in async applications extremely short (e.g., a single hashmap update).
 RWLocks are almost never the right primitive to use as they still create contention on atomics, even for the read path.
 Do not hold the lock while flushing, performing I/O, or awaiting another future.

 `tokio::sync::Mutex` trades one issue for another: Tokio Mutexes are much more expensive to lock, susceptible to subtle issues like [FutureLock](https://rfd.shared.oxide.computer/rfd/0609) and are really only appropriate if the critical section is multiple milliseconds.